Ag, Food, and Natural Resources (AFNR) Education

 – Animal and Plant Biotechnology

-Ada-Borup West, Blackduck, Clearbrook-Gonvick, Climax-Shelly, Crookston, Fertile-Beltrami, Fisher, Fosston, Kelliher, Mahnomen, Nevis, Norman County East, Park Rapids, Stephen-Argyle Central, Thief River Falls, and Warren-Alvarado-Oslo.
+Ada-Borup-West, Clearbrook-Gonvick, Climax-Shelly, Crookston, Fertile-Beltrami, Fosston, Kelliher, Mahnomen, Park Rapids, Stephen-Argyle Central, Thief River Falls, and Warren-Alvarado-Oslo.

-Bertha-Hewitt, Brainerd, Browerville, Long Prairie-Grey Eagle, Menahga, Pequot Lakes, Pierz, Pillager, Royalton, Sebeka, Upsala, Verndale, and Wadena-Deer Creek.
+Bertha-Hewitt, Brainerd, Browerville, Little Falls, Long Prairie-Grey Eagle, Menahga, Pequot Lakes, Pierz, Pillager, Royalton, Sebeka, Staples-Motley, Upsala, Verndale, and Wadena-Deer Creek.

-Alexandria, Ashby, Barnesville, Battle Lake, Brandon-Evansville, Breckenridge, Detroit Lakes, Dilworth-Glyndon-Felton, Fergus Falls, Frazee-Vergas, Hancock, Hawley, Herman-Norcross, Lake Park-Audubon, Minnewaska, Moorhead, Morris Area, New York Mills, Osakis, Parkers Prairie, Pelican Rapids, Perham-Dent, Rothsay, Ulen-Hitterdal, West Central, and Wheaton.
+Alexandria, Ashby, Barnesville, Battle Lake, Brandon-Evansville, Breckenridge, Detroit Lakes, Fergus Falls, Frazee-Vergas, Hancock, Hawley, Henning, Herman-Norcross, Lake Park Audubon, Minnewaska, Morris, New York Mills, Osakis, Parkers Prairie, Pelican Rapids, Perham-Dent, Rothsay, Ulen-Hitterdal, and West Central Area.

 Albany, Belgrade-Brooten-Elrosa, Braham, Buffalo-Hanover-Montrose, Chisago Lakes, Dassel-Cokato, Foley, Holdingford, Howard Lake-Waverly-Winsted, Isle, Kimball, Melrose, Milaca, Mora, North Branch, Ogilvie, Paynesville, Princeton, Rockford, Rockville-Cold Spring-Richmond (ROCORI), Rush City, Sauk Centre, Sauk Rapids-Rice, and Willow River.

-Academy for Food Science & Agriculture (AFSA), Aitkin, Anoka-Hennepin, Belle Plaine, Central, Eastern Carver County, Farmington, Forest Lake, Hastings, Minneapolis, Northeast Metro #916, Randolph, Robbinsdale, Rosemount-Apple Valley-Eagan, St. Francis, St. Paul, Stillwater, SW Metro Intermediate #288, and Watertown-Mayer.
+Academy for Sciences and Agriculture, Anoka-Hennepin, Belle Plaine, Central, City Academy, Eastern Carver County, Farmington, Forest Lake, Hastings, Intermediate 287, Intermediate 288 (Southwest Metro), Intermediate 916 (Northeast Metro), Randolph, Robbinsdale, Rosemount-Apple Valley-Eagan, Saint Paul, St. Francis, Stillwater, Waconia, and Watertown-Mayer.

-Atwater-Cosmos-Grove City (ACGC), Adrian, Benson, Bird Island-Olivia-Lake Lillian (BOLD), Buffalo Lake-Hector-Stewart, Canby, Cedar Mountain, Dawson-Boyd, Eden Valley-Watkins, Edgerton, Ellsworth, Fulda, Glencoe-Silver Lake, Heron Lake-Okabena, Hills-Beaver Creek, Hutchinson, Jackson County Central, Kerkhoven-Murdock-Sunburg, Lac Qui Parle Valley, Lakeview, Litchfield, Luverne, Maynard-Clara City-Raymond (MACCRAY), Marshall, Minneota, Montevideo, Mountain Lake, Murray County Central, New London-Spicer, Pipestone, Red Rock Central, Redwood Area, Renville County West, Russell-Tyler-Ruthton (RTR), Tracy, Wabasso, Westbrook-Walnut Grove, Willmar, Windom, Worthington, and Yellow Medicine East.
+Adrian, Atwater-Cosmos-Grove City, Benson, Bird Island-Olivia-Lake Lillian, Buffalo Lake-Hector-Stewart, Canby, Cedar Mountain, Dawson-Boyd, Eden Valley-Watkins, Edgerton, Ellsworth, Fulda, Glencoe-Silver Lake, Heron Lake-Okabena, Hills-Beaver Creek, Hutchinson, Jackson County Central, Kerkhoven-Murdock-Sunburg, Lac qui Parle Valley, Lakeview, Litchfield, Luverne, MACCRAY, Marshall, Minneota, Montevideo, Mountain Lake, Murray County Central, New London-Spicer, Pipestone, Red Rock Central, Redwood, Renville County West, Russell-Tyler-Ruthton, Tracy Area, Westbrook-Walnut Grove, Willmar, Windom, Worthington, and Yellow Medicine East.

-Blue Earth Area, Butterfield-Odin, Cleveland, Fairmont Area, Gibbon-Fairfax-Winthrop (GFW), Granada Huntley-East Chain, Janesville-Waldorf-Pemberton, Lake Crystal-Wellcome Memorial, Le Sueur-Henderson, Madelia, Mankato, Maple River, Martin County West, New Ulm, Nicollet, NRHEG, Sibley East, Sleepy Eye, Springfield, St. Clair, St. James, St. Peter, Tri-City United, Truman, United South Central, Waseca, and Waterville-Elysian-Morristown.
+Blue Earth, Butterfield-Odin, Cleveland, Fairmont, Gibbon-Fairfax-Winthrop, Granada Huntley East Chain, Janesville-Waldorf-Pemberton, Lake Crystal-Wellcome Memorial, Le Sueur-Henderson, Madelia, Mankato, Maple River, Martin County West, Minnesota New Country School, New Richland-Hartland-Ellendale-Geneva (NRHEG), New Ulm, Nicollet, Sibley East, Sleepy Eye, Springfield, St. Clair, St. James, St. Peter, Tri-City United, Truman, United South Central, Waseca, and Waterville-Elysian-Morristown.

-Albert Lea, Alden-Conger, Austin, Blooming Prairie, Byron, Caledonia, Cannon Falls, Chatfield, Dover-Eyota, Faribault, Fillmore Central, Glenville-Emmons, Goodhue, Grand Meadow, Hayfield, Kasson-Mantorville, Kenyon-Wanamingo, Kingsland, Lake City, Lanesboro, LeRoy-Ostrander, Lewiston-Altura, Lyle, Mabel-Canton, Medford, Owatonna, Pine Island, Plainview-Elgin-Millville, Red Wing, Rochester, Rushford-Peterson, Southland, Spring Grove, St. Charles, Stewartville, Triton, Winona, Zumbro Education District, and Zumbrota-Mazeppa.
+Albert Lea, Alden-Conger, Austin, Blooming Prairie, Byron, Caledonia, Cannon Falls, Chatfield, Dover-Eyota, Faribault, Fillmore Central, Glenville-Emmons, Goodhue, Grand Meadow, Hayfield, Houston, Kasson-Mantorville, Kenyon-Wanamingo, Kingsland, Lake City, Lanesboro, LeRoy-Ostrander, Lewiston-Altura, Lyle, Mabel-Canton, Medford, Northfield, Owatonna, Pine Island, Plainview-Elgin-Millville, Red Wing, Rochester, Rushford-Peterson, Southern Minnesota Education Consortium, Southland, Spring Grove, St. Charles, Stewartville, Triton, Winona, and Zumbrota-Mazeppa.

 AFNR State Leadership and Professional Organizations